DimitriChrysafis/CodeForcesWrapper/README.md

 # CodeForcesWrapper
-Poorly written code purely written for my own usage.
+Hard to understand poorly written code purely written for my own usage.
 Debating with myself to add commands to make it more of a wrapper.

 ## UML Diagram